 - As a self-paced elective or fine arts credit, the course does not have to follow traditional school hours or even a school year.
-Students can focus on their core subjects and explore singing in the summer months and weekends if they choose, This can be done over a single year, or spread out over several years, based on the number of hours they are aiming for.
-The vocal exercises should be repeated often, same as learning any other instrument, and can even be used to gain a full credit per each year of High School if desired.
+Students can focus on their core subjects and explore singing in the summer months and weekends if they choose.
+This can be done over a single year or spread out over several years, based on the number of hours they aim for.
+The vocal exercises should be repeated often, the same as learning any other instrument, and can even be used to gain a full credit per each year of High School if desired.

-- The exercises within the course are all customizable to fit the needs of the student.
-They use a “teach a man to fish” approach so that the student can learn to adapt and develop their voice based on how it’s responding to each exercise.
-Finding the appropriate degree of difficulty in an exercise is essential for mindful practice.
-This allows a student to continually grow and not plateau after he first few weeks.
+- The exercises within the course are all customizable to fit the student’s needs.
+They use a “teach a man to fish” approach so that the student can learn to adapt and develop their voice based on how it responds to each exercise.
+Finding the appropriate difficulty in an exercise is essential for mindful practice.
+This allows a student to grow continually and not plateau after the first few weeks.

 How Much Planning Do You Need to Do Before You Begin?

-The process starts with your child taking a self-evaluation as a base line for understanding their current skills as a vocalist and then hey start the course.
+The process starts with your child taking a self-evaluation as a baseline for understanding their current skills as a vocalist, and then they start the course.

-That said, parents may need to plan out how much time their child should spend training each week in order to meet their curriculum/credit goals.
+That said, parents may need to plan out how much time their child should spend training each week to meet their curriculum/credit goals.

 Is Any Part of This Curriculum Re-Usable?